lyubo-slavilov/drawdown-parser/README.md

 # Drawdown Parser
 Parser for Drawdown markup.

-Let say you typing a lot of documentation in Markdown format, and you always feel stupid when you have to draw some diagrams in completly different application.
-Thats why this parser exists.
-Now you can type your diagrams directly in your markdown and with the right tools and plugins your IDE can visualize them in shmancy-fancy way.
+Let say you typing a lot of documentation in Markdown format, and you always feel stupid when you have to draw  diagrams in completely different application.
+That's why this parser exists.
+Now you can type your diagrams directly in your markdown and with the right tools and plugins your IDE can visualize them in a shmancy-fancy way.

 ## Syntax example
-Since this drawdown "language" is a garage invention I am not going to go into big detils here but rather I will provide you an example of Flow chart syntax
+Since this drawdown "language" is a garage invention I am not going to go into big details here but rather I will provide you an example of Flow chart syntax

 In your markdown you can open block code